joysofcode/enterprise-stack/README.md

 # The SvelteKit Enterprise Stack

-Time is money and setting up a project can be a lot when you could be working on the business logic instead.
+Time is money and setting up a project can be time consuming when you could be working on the business logic instead.

 ![SvelteKit Enterprise Stack](https://user-images.githubusercontent.com/38083522/226189777-4ecda836-5d1f-4819-ba11-2d2fe09d1838.png)

 ## The Stack

-Every part of the SvelteKit stack for enterprise is optimized to go blazingly fast to please stakeholders:
+Every part of the SvelteKit stack for enterprise is optimized to go blazingly fast to please stakeholders and uses:

 - [Prisma](https://www.prisma.io/) for the database
 - [Lucia](https://lucia-auth.com/) for authentication